swatikar95/Autonomous-Fighter-Jet-Navigation-and-Combat/readme.md

 ### Contributions

-- Explainability through Factual and Counterfactual Analysis: By examining both factual and counterfactual actions and rewards, the project enhances the transparency of the AI agent's decision-making process.
-This analysis provides critical insights into why certain actions are chosen over others, allowing users to comprehend the reasoning behind specific decisions, especially in complex scenarios requiring quick responses.

 - Sophisticated Reward Function Design: Developed a comprehensive reward function that balances multiple competing objectives, such as efficiency and resource management.
 This function integrates various factors that drive effective learning, encouraging the agent to optimize both task completion and the use of available resources.